 - 2 tablespoons lime juice, from about 1 lime

 - Green onion, sliced

 - Sour cream

 - To broil peppers, line a baking sheet with aluminum foil and place peppers on it.
 Place baking sheet on upper rack of your oven and broil for about 3 to 4 minutes.
 Carefully remove from oven, turn and broil for another 3 to 4 minutes.
 The outside of the pepper should be charred.

 - Place peppers into a heat-safe bowl, cover with plastic food wrap and let sit for about 15 to 20 minutes.

 - Once peppers are cool enough to handle, remove charred skin (or most of it), cut each pepper in half and scrape out seeds.
 Roughly chop and reserve for use later.

-- Meanwhile, on the stovetop over medium-low heat in a large pot or Dutch oven, heat olive oil.
+- Meanwhile, heat olive oil in a large pot or Dutch oven on the stovetop over medium heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.
-Add garlic and habanero pepper (or cayenne pepper powder, if using) and cook an additional minute, stirring, until fragrant.
+Add garlic and habanero pepper and cook for an additional 1 minute, stirring, until fragrant.

 - Add chicken, salt, black pepper, cumin and coriander to pot and cook, stirring occasionally, about 5 minutes.

 - Drain and rinse white kidney beans.
 Mash one can of white kidney beans with a potato masher and leave the other can whole.